On the PeV knee of cosmic rays spectrum and TeV cutoff of electron spectrum: Calculations and Results

+The direct MC calculation result for He is illustrated in the left panel of Fig. \ref{fig:nuclei} with the red dashed line and presents a sharp peak at the threshold.
+This peak is caused by the pile-up effect from the lost particles at higher energy originally.
+It can be derived that its average energy loss $<\triangle E>$ is about $\gamma^2 m_X \sim$ TeV at the threshold.
+Accordingly, the width of the peak is at the order of TeV.

+On the other hand, considering the actual energy resolution for experiments, we should not expect to observe the peak anyway.
+If the energy resolution cab can be described by a gaussian distribution, the observed spectra through the formula can be obtained by the following integration

-Where the parameter $\sigma_{res}$ denotes the energy resolution with an approximate value $20\% E_0$ standing for a typical experiment, and variable $E_0$ denote the true energy while E denote the observed energy.
-Then the observed spectra $F_{obs}$ is the result of the convolution of the true spectra $F_{true}$ with the gaussian function.
-Those calculated spectra are shown in Fig. \ref{fig:nuclei_demo} as well in black solid lines.
+Where the parameter $\sigma_{res}$ denotes the energy resolution with an approximate value $20\% E_0$ standing for a typical experiment, variable $E_0$ denote the true energy while E the observed energy, and $F_{true}$ the true flux.
+The expected observation for the Helium is illustrated in the left panel of Fig. \ref{fig:nuclei} with black solid line, and its peak is thus wiped off.

-Without surprise, all peaks are washed away after taking into account the energy resolution and model calculation agree with observation very well when energy is less than 60PeV.
-The insufficient flux above 60PeV indicates that the over large cross section has been used in the calculation when energy is far from the threshold.
-Despite this discrepancy, keep in mind that the dominant component He around the knee is postulated as the prerequisite for the subsequent calculations, some different components corresponding to different Lorentz factors will be discussed in the last section.